Alison dos Santos: 2018

+2019

-At just 19 years old, he participated in the 2019 Pan American Games, held in Lima, Peru, where he won the 400m hurdles event, breaking his personal record, and the South American under-20 record, with the time of 48.45.
+At just 19 years old, he participated in the 2019 Pan American Games, held in Lima, Peru, where he won the 400 m hurdles event, breaking the South American under-20 record with the time of 48.45.
 It was the fourth best time in the world at the moment, and with that, Dos Santos qualified for the 2020 Summer Olympics.
 He had already won gold in the same event, at the 2019 Summer Universiade, weeks before.

-In September 2019, Dos Santos went to the 2019 World Athletics Championships in Doha, Qatar, where he won the 400m hurdles semifinal in 48.35, breaking his personal record again and going to the final with the second best overall time.
-The last time a Brazilian had reached the final of this event in the Worlds was with Eronilde Araújo, in 1999.
+In September 2019, Dos Santos went to the 2019 World Athletics Championships in Doha, Qatar, where he won the 400 m hurdles semifinal in 48.35, breaking his personal record again and going to the final with the second best overall time.
+The last time a Brazilian had reached the final of this event in the Worlds was with Eronilde de Araújo, in 1999.
 In the final, he broke his personal record again, finishing in seventh place with a time of 48.28.
 He was just 0.25s from the bronze medalist.